 Bernie Fine (D.W.
-Moffett - Stealing Beauty) was born and raised a New Yorker, he loves the city so when his boss at Wolff's department store wants him to head to San Francisco to over see a new store he is not too happy.
-But it is there he meets single mother Elizabeth O'Reilly (Tracy Pollan - Natalee Holloway) when her young daughter ends up lost in the store.
-They date and they marry and after 6 months they have the good news that Elizabeth is pregnant.
-But joy leads to a series of traumas as first Elizabeth's ex Chandler (Darrell Larson) shows up to cause trouble and then after giving birth Elizabeth is diagnosed with cancer.
+Moffett - An Unexpected Love) was born and raised a New Yorker, he loves the city, so when his boss at Wolff's department store wants him to head to San Francisco to over see a new store he is not too happy.
+But it is there he meets single mother Elizabeth O'Reilly (Tracy Pollan - The Baron and the Kid) when her young daughter ends up getting lost in the store.
+They date and they marry and after 6 months they receive the good news that Elizabeth is pregnant.
+But joy leads to a series of traumas as first Elizabeth's ex, Chandler (Darrell Larson - Perry Mason: The Case of the Lady in the Lake), shows up to cause trouble and then after giving birth Elizabeth is diagnosed with cancer.

 Everything about "Fine Things" is very soap-opera-ish from the charming but often corny dialogue, romantic scenes to some comically cliche accents, Jeanne Hepple as nanny Mrs. Pippin's Irish accent is cheesily cliche.
 What that also means is that we have a good looking cast with D.W.
 Moffett looking good be it in pyjamas or tuxedo.
 And Tracy Pollan is attractive and nice as Elizabeth although it has to be said considering she is diagnosed with cancer the authenticity of the illness is left down to a ropey looking wig and some heavy shadowing when it comes to make-up.

 What this all boils down to is that "Fine Things" is exactly what you expect from a Danielle Steel movie and that means it is not for everyone especially when this one is one of the most convoluted I have come across.